 At a high level, the master planning process includes five basic components:

-- Facility Assessment – A facility assessment evaluates the existing conditions of every building, athletic field, and parking lot in your school district.
-This includes the effectiveness of the spaces, as well as the quality of their physical state.
+- Conditional Assessment – A conditional assessment evaluates the current state of every building, athletic field, and parking lot in your school district.
+This includes the effectiveness of the spaces, as well as the quality of their physical condition.
 Any problems will be documented, and facilities will be ranked based on the attention they need.

 - Utilization Assessment – A utilization assessment looks at the types, quantities, and sizes of spaces that currently exist throughout the district.
 This information is used to develop an Educational Space Program.
 This program informs how existing spaces need to be altered and what new spaces may need to be added to appropriately accommodate current capacity, as well as achieve the district’s academic and extracurricular goals for the future.